Gurston Down Speed Hillclimb is located in glorious downland near Salisbury, Wiltshire, in Southern England.

 Entry costs are: Event Days, £10 per adult, under 14s free, parking and paddock entry free.
 See the Event Calender for full details.
-Test Day and our two practice days are £6 per adult, under 14s free, parka and paddock entry free (Practice days 26th August).
-Cash on the gate.
+Test Day and our two practice days are £6 per adult, under 14s free, parka and paddock entry free.
+At present we can only accept cash on the gate.

 These usually run 0830 until 1700 with a break for lunch.
 Each car will usually have either three or four runs.